D4ve-R/LOST/README.md

 ```

 ## CI & Tests
-We us Junit5 Jupiter for testing purposes,
+We use Junit5 Jupiter for testing purposes,
 all tests must be in the test dir.
 When pushing your commits to the remote repo,
 github will run gradle build & testing action.